ndaeila/Daeila-Website/exampleSite/content/english/blog/post-6.md

 draft: false
 ---

 Redesigning the internet for User Experience was hard enough - but humans aren't the only users of the internet anymore.
 We may need to redesign every website, app, and service for the Consumer AI Assistants of 2030...
-I understand how this sounds like an overexaggeration, but bear with me.
+I understand how this sounds like an overexaggeration, but it isn't.

 The CEO of Netlify just coined a groundbreaking new term **"Agent Experience" (AX)** and nobody's talking about it yet.
 Here's exactly why we need to start thinking about AX: